-Where consumer data is involved, there must be legal requirements to follow, and compliance is not an option.
-In fact, it can be a full-time job especially in the financial services industry.
-These industries require a gold standard of data protection, security, and accountability.
+Where consumer data is involved, there must be legal requirements to follow, and compliance is not optional.
+In fact, it can be a full-time job, especially in the financial services industry.
+These industries require a gold standard of data protection, security and accountability.
 Here, you do not just need to adopt security best practices, you need to prove it as well.

 Accountability and clear compliance must be built into your internal security systems as well as any third-party vendor you hire or software you adopt to keep regulators at bay while securing your vital information.

-A single unauthorized access could mean carnage for your system, but everybody else (authorized users) need to connect seamlessly.
-Therefore, if your security does not run from core to edge and you do not have proper end-to-end encryption across your networks, databases, end users, and apps, you will have weak points in your system.
+A single unauthorized access could mean carnage for your system, but everybody else (authorized users) needs to connect seamlessly.
+Therefore, if your security does not run from core to edge and you do not have proper end-to-end encryption across your networks, databases, end users and apps, you will have weak points in your system.
 Determined malicious actors will find them.

-Modern data protection strategies for primary storage involves the use of built-in systems that supplement or replace backups to safeguard against potential problems such as media failure, data corruption, storage system failure, full-on data center failure, or data leakage.
+Modern data protection strategies for primary storage involve the use of built-in systems that supplement or replace backups to safeguard against potential problems such as media failure, data corruption, storage system failure, full-on data center failure or data leakage.

 Before you settle for any data protection solution, look for the following data protection features:

 Enterprise data protection is one of the most significant tasks for IT teams in both large and small organizations.
-Today’s company relies on data more than ever, hence protection against loss, theft, and corruption is critical to success.
+Today’s company relies on data more than ever, so protection against loss, theft and corruption is critical to success.